Community Benefits Grant Categories

 Health & Human Services

 - Projects that demonstrate that they promote and protect the health of MCD9 residents and provide essential human services to many.

 Housing Affordability & Preservation

 - Projects that preserve and sustain affordable housing, that support racial equity and economic security, access to permanent housing opportunities and that provide a mechanism to ensure that the residential units remain affordable over time for MCD9 residents.
 (CBA Section X.A. pg.
 39)

 - Projects that engage MCD9 local businesses, tackling current challenges, and advancing entrepreneurial economic growth as well as workforce development.
 (CBA Section IV.
 A. pg.
 18)

-- Projects in this priority area provide instruction to support seniors and youth by creating a strong foundation for growth and stability that educate and empower them.
+- Projects in this priority area provide instruction to support youth and older adults by creating a strong foundation for growth and stability that educate and empower them.
 (CBA Section V.A. pg.
 26)

 Arts & Culture

 - Projects that cultivate, support, and promote the works of West Harlem artists and arts & culture organizations who create and work in MCD9.
 Projects that have a commitment to public service and public participation that not only commemorates and preserves West Harlem’s rich cultural history but also celebrates its rich cultural diversity.
 (CBA Section VIII.A. pg.
 36)